 - Preheat the oven to 375ºF or 190ºC.

-- Heat 1 tbsp of coconut oil in a skillet and add the apples, 3 tbsp of brown sugar and 1/2 tsp of ground cinnamon.
+- Heat 1 tablespoon of coconut oil in a skillet and add the apples, 3 tablespoon of brown sugar and ½ teaspoon of ground cinnamon.
 Stir and cook over medium-high heat for about 5 minutes, stirring occasionally.
-If you don’t consume oil, just add water.
+If you don't consume oil, just add water.